kartik-venugopal/kartik-venugopal/README.md

 - Spring Web for ReSTful APIs
 - React.js / Thymeleaf (front end)

-### Open to work ###

-I'm currently looking for software development work based in Germany (open to other regions), so if you have a lead or are interested in hiring me, please reach out !
-My resume / work history can be found on my LinkedIn page: https://www.linkedin.com/in/kven/.

-**Contact - The best way to reach me is by email: [kartikv2017@gmail.com](mailto:kartikv2017@gmail.com).**

 ### Aural Player ###

 My main project on GitHub is [Aural Player](https://github.com/kartik-venugopal/aural-player).
 It has come a long way since its inception in 2016 and is reportedly liked and enjoyed by many :) I will aim to keep making this awesome app more awesome over time.